T-Pau/Anykey/Documentation/Commodore PET.md

 ### Graphics Keyboard

-Khis keyboard was used in some models with 40 column displays.
+This keyboard was used in some models with 40 column displays.
 It features the graphics character on the front of the key caps and a 4x5 number block.

 ### Business Keyboard